-AUSTIN, Texas — Downtown Austin has a new addition on the corner of 14th and Lavaca Streets.
+AUSTIN, Texas — Downtown Austin has a new addition on the corner of 14th and Lavaca streets.

-The SXSW Center will house the SXSW offices.
+The SXSW Center houses the SXSW offices.

 The exterior design of the center is unique, as it makes a large curve.

 "We just didn't want to build another box," said Roland Swenson, CEO and Co-Founder of SXSW.
 “There’s a few other curved buildings in town, but none quite like this one.
-It’s pretty unique,"
+It’s pretty unique."